Studies

 All Master courses are held in English.

-Doctoral degree at the Faculty of Arts and Social Sciences in Computational Linguistics and Phonetics.
+Information about the doctoral program at the Faculty of Arts and Social Sciences can be found at UZH: Computational Linguistics and Phonetics.